Playing Rules

 2. If the game remains tied at the end of the overtime period, the game will proceed into a 5-person shootout.

 3. A coin toss will occur to determine which team shall kick first in the shootout.
 The winner of the coin toss shall have the option of shooting first or last.
-In corec, the team shooting first will also determine which gender shoots first.
 In co-ed, if playing a person down, a player of the majority gender must shoot first in the shootout in order to establish the proper rotation.

 5. Goalkeeper changes may occur only at the beginning of the shootout and as long as the new goalkeeper was a player on the field at the end of the overtime period.

 6. Each team has a total of five (5) shots.
 Teams will alternate after each shot.
 Each shot shall follow the procedure for a penalty kick as outlined above.
 In co-ed play, the order of the shooters for each team must alternate gender.
-Either a male or female may kick first.
+Either a male or female may kick first, but it does not need to match the gender who who kicked first for the opposing team.

 7. If the score remains tied following the first five (5) shots by each team, a sudden victory shootout will occur in which the game is won if, after ANY equal number of shots, the tie is broken.

-9. In the event that a team is playing a person-down due to ejection or injury and is not permitted by rule to replace the player or, if permitted, has no available eligible substitutes, the vacant place in the shootout order shall be last available (#7 in men’s and women’s or #8 in co-ed).
+9. In the event that a team is playing a person-down due to ejection or injury and is not permitted by rule to replace the player or, if permitted, has no available eligible substitutes, the vacant place in the shootout order shall be last available.
 The vacant place shall be recorded as a missed shot for that round.
-No player who has previously participated in the shootout shall shoot again until round 8 (men’s and women’s) or round 9 (co-ed).
+No player who has previously participated in the shootout shall shoot again until round 10.

 VIII.
 SPORTING BEHAVIOR